reese1234/Python2017-2018/README.md

 # 2017-2018 Python Projects
-These are some of my Python projects from 2017-2018.
+**Note:** This repository will not be updated.
-I'm not putting anymore in this repository.
+These are my Python projects from 2017-2018.
+They were lessons from a beginners' python book.